cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ## Handling errors

-Error handling it is a very important piece of the puzzle for any software developer, and especially for API designers.
+Error handling is a very important piece of the puzzle for any software developer, and especially for API designers.

 ### ==Must: The error message payload and the header must include the following attributes==